ajdelguidice/as3lib-miniAMF/README.md

 ## Change Overview
 Python 2 support has been removed.
 <br>The cython modules now compile properly and pass all non-remoting tests.
-<br>The cython modules are no longer optional.
-I tried to make them optional but I couldn't figure out how to without breaking other stuff.
+<br>Installing this library without the cython modules is supported but it currently breaks things.
+Set the environment variable 'MINIAMF_NO_CYTHON' to 1 to disable them.
 <br>Use importlib instead of pkg_resources.
 <br>Use datetime.fromtimestamp instead of datetime.utcfromtimestamp.
 <br>cElementTree can no longer be used for xml.